Lorenzo's Oil: Plot

 As the scene ends, Michaela Odone is shown beginning the effort to find someone able and willing to produce the same oil Dr. Rizzo gave to his cells.
 They obtain oleic acid from an industrial manufacturer of lubricants, but this only lowers Lorenzo's levels by 50% before leveling off, and they realize they are only countering some of the shorter chains produced by one enzyme.
 To remove the other, they will have to add a distillation of erucic acid.
 They contact over 100 firms around the world until they find an elderly British chemist, Don Suddaby, who is working for Croda International and is willing to take on the challenge of distilling the proper formula.

 The Odones obtain a precious vial of the oil (actually containing two specific long chain fatty acids, isolated from rapeseed oil and olive oil) and add it to their son's diet.
 This treatment proves successful in normalizing the accumulation of the very long chain fatty acids (which had been causing their son's steady decline), as measured in blood levels.
-This treatment halts the progression of his disease and is dubbed "Lorenzo's Oil".
+This treatment halts the progression of his disease and is dubbed "Lorenzo's Oil."
 This oil is soon found to be successful in preventing the progression of harm in other patients with ALD.

 Meanwhile, Lorenzo has a great deal of neurological damage, and the Odones are dismayed to see that the oil can reverse their son's symptoms only very, very slowly.
 The Odones realize that more rapid improvement of their son's severe condition will require treatments to repair the myelin sheath (a lipid insulator) around the nerves, and Augusto is shown taking on the new challenge of organizing biomedical efforts to heal myelin damage in patients.

-Lorenzo, at the age of 14, shows definite improvement (swallowing for himself and answering "yes" or "no" questions by blinking) and it is revealed that he has regained his sight, can move his head from side to side, vocalize simple sounds and is learning to use a computer.
+Lorenzo, at the age of 14, shows definite improvement (swallowing for himself and answering "yes" or "no" questions by blinking) and it is revealed that he has regained his sight, can move his head from side to side, vocalize simple sounds, and is learning to use a computer.
 The movie ends with scenes of ALD patients who were treated with Lorenzo's Oil earlier in the course of their disease.
-In these patients the devastating neurological degeneration from which Lorenzo suffered was able to be prevented.
+In these patients, the devastating neurological degeneration from which Lorenzo suffered was prevented.